-Google offers hundereds of tools for developers to help them with creating better web application, mobile apps, build apps on top of Google products such as Maps and lots more.
+Google offers hundreds of tools for developers to help them with creating better web applications, and mobile apps, build apps on top of Google products such as Maps, and lots more.

 Most of these Google products are unknown to a normal internet user.
-Check out these developer tools site more for information.
+Check out these developer tools sites more for information.

-Topics range from building online presence, improve search engine rankings, using social media, selling online and lot more.
+Topics range from building an online presence, improving search engine rankings, using social media, selling online, and a lot more.